Does Insurance Cover Teeth Aligners? Brand Comparisons

-Dental insurance for families and individuals will cover different types of orthodontics, from braces to aligners to retainers to surgery.
+Dental insurance for families and individuals will cover different types of orthodontics, from braces and aligners to retainers and surgery.
 The extent of coverage depends on individual needs as well as age.

 Children and teenagers are the target demographic for orthodontics.
 Their jaws are still growing, so it is easier to shift teeth into proper alignment.

 It is rare for dental insurance to cover orthodontic treatment for adults.
 However, some companies now offer partial orthodontic coverage for adults since more adults are choosing to get braces or clear aligners later in life.